named-data/NFD/docs/manpages/ndn-autoconfig.rst

 Overview
 ^^^^^^^^

-This procedure contains three methods to discover a NDN router:
+This procedure contains four methods to discover a NDN router:

 1. Look for a local NDN router by multicast.
     This is useful in a home or small office network.